cutecatfann/angr-Single-Execution/README.md

 5. Create a call state for the function and initiate the `angr` simulation for symbolic execution.
 6. Display the execution results.

+### Testing:
+The code was tested on a set of small test programs designed to simulate various memory types and situations including pointers, return statements, and void functions.
+See the test functions and generated binaries in the `test` directory in this repo.
+After the code was tested on these programs, it was tested on the GNU CoreUtils programs like `ls` and `cat`.
+Please note that the GNU CoreUtils were compiled locally using the guide located [here]([https://link-url-here.org](https://askubuntu.com/questions/976002/how-to-compile-the-sorcecode-of-the-offical-ls-c-source-code)).

 ### Results:
 From extensive experimentation, it's evident that `angr` doesn't natively support this specific type of analysis.
 Making types symbolic often leads to uninitialized memory.
 The logs suggest that when a type is converted to symbolic, `angr` tends to erase the memory at the designated locations.